hvianna/audioMotion-analyzer/README.md

 A value of **0** (zero) will mute the sound output, while a value of **1** will keep the same input volume.
 Higher values can be used to amplify the input, but it may cause distortion.

-Please note that this property does not affect the amplitude of analyzer graphs, but changes to the system's or audio element volume will.
+Please note that changing the audio element volume directly will affect the amplitude of analyzer graphs, while this property does not.

 Defaults to **1**.